ATiredVegan/ATiredVegan.github.io/_pages/about.md

 # Other

 I'm a former member of the Johns Hopkins and MIT Cross Country teams (**[TFRRS](https://www.tfrrs.org/athletes/6082124/Johns_Hopkins/Josh_Derrick.html)**).
 I still run competitively for **[Falls Road Run Club](https://shop.baltimorerunning.com)** in Baltimore City.
 In addition to this, I'm an avid reader and aspiring polyglot.
 I blog regularly on **[substack](https://deusexvita.substack.com)** about reading, self-analysis, Romance languages, and crunchy things.
 The blog is cross-posted on this website.
 My Goodreads **[h-index](https://www.goodreads.com/review/list/63766642?sort=review&view=reviews)** (x reviews with at least x likes) is 4.

+# Tutoring
+I worked as a Mathnasium tutor in highschool and early college, and tutored 1 on 1 throughout college and grad school.
+I love teaching and feel qualified to help out with Math, Biology, Literature, and Spanish.
+Shoot me an email if you are interested and we can set something up on zoom or in person (Baltimore City only).